amirajij/NavalBattle/README.md

-To check out the code, and the progrmar, take the folder to your IDE.
+To check out the code, and if you want to try the , take the folder to your IDE.
-Hope you like it :D
+It was my firt project since I started my degree. (so give it a discount pls ;-;) Hope you like it :D